-Pensions are well covered and with sufficient detail in all three data sets.
+Pensions are well covered and with sufficient detail in both data sets.

 Statistics Estonia includes under old-age pension also disability pensions when the person is older than the formal retirement age, because according to the Estonian pension legislation disability pensions are converted to old-age pensions after statutory pension age.
 Statistics Estonia also adds one-time benefit paid by employer when retired under old-age pensions, but this is very uncommon in Estonia.
-The EESILC database includes only 6 observations with non-missing values.

-Variable EESILC EUSILC HBS Old-age pensions Available in gross.
+Variable EESILC EUSILC Old-age pensions Available in gross and net.
 Includes one-time benefit paid by employer when retired Available in gross.
-Includes one-time benefit paid by employer when retired Available in net.
+Includes one-time benefit paid by employer when retired Disability pensions Available in net.
 Gross amount imputed by backward calculation.
-Disability pensions Available in gross Available in gross Available in net.
-Gross amount imputed by backward calculation.
-Survivor's pensions Available in net.
-Gross amount imputed by backward calculation.
-Available in gross Available in net.
-Gross amount imputed by backward calculation.
-Old-age pensions from abroad Available in net
+Available in gross Survivor's pensions Available in gross and net.
+Available in gross

 Table 35.
-Comparison of assumptions for pension b enefits
+Comparison of assumptions for pension benefits